 Your results may be one of these:

 Progesterone levels don’t fluctuate regularly.
 This would be determined through multiple tests.
-If the tests shows that your progesterone levels don’t rise and fall on a monthly basis as they should, then you may not be ovulating or having regular periods.
+If the tests show that your progesterone levels don’t rise and fall on a monthly basis the way they should, you may not be ovulating or having regular periods.
 This could make it harder to get pregnant.

-Low levels of progesterone: This could depend on when during your cycle the test was done.
-If the test shows a lower than normal level of progesterone, it could be due to:
+Low levels of progesterone.
+This could depend on when what point in your cycle the test was done.
+If the test shows a lower than normal level of progesterone, it could be because:

-Progesterone within normal levels: Progesterone levels in a certain range can signal that you ovulated.
-The test should be conducted wither 18-24 days after the first day of your period or 7 days before your next expected period.
-There is a range of progesterone levels from the lab work that can indicate that you did ovulate, meaning that you likely released an egg that cycle.
+Progesterone within normal levels.
+Progesterone levels in a certain range can signal that you have ovulated.
+The test should be done either 18 to 24 days after the first day of your period or 7 days before your next expected period.

-If your doctor has you take a progesterone test, it’s possible that you might also get:
+If your doctor orders a progesterone test, you might also get:

 - Other blood tests to check on your ability to get pregnant